 Arrowsmith Program Background

 Since 1978 the Arrowsmith Program has been helping students with their capacity to learn through a series of programs that target and strengthen specific cognitive functions; it is based on the application of neuroscience research.
 The premise of Arrowsmith Program’s work is that it is possible to address a range of learning disabilities by identifying and strengthening cognitive capacities.
-The Arrowsmith Program is implemented at the Arrowsmith Schools in Toronto and Peterborough as well as educational organizations in Canada, the USA, Australia, New Zealand, South Korea, Malaysia and Thailand.
+The Arrowsmith Program is implemented at the Arrowsmith Schools in Toronto and Peterborough as well as educational organizations in Canada, the USA, Australia, New Zealand, South Korea, Malaysia, Thailand and Spain.